Tower Air Flight 41

 Tower Air Flight 41 was a scheduled domestic passenger flight from John F. Kennedy International Airport (JFK) in New York City, to Miami International Airport (MIA) in Florida.
 On December 20, 1995, the Boeing 747-100 operating the flight veered off the runway during takeoff from JFK.
 All 468 people on board survived, but 25 people were injured.
 The aircraft was damaged beyond repair and written off, making the accident the 25th hull loss of a Boeing 747.
 The National Transportation Safety Board (NTSB) concluded that the captain had failed to reject the takeoff in a timely manner.

-Later the same day, American Airlines Flight 965 crashed in Colombia, killing 159 of the 163 people on board.

 Aircraft and crew

-The aircraft was a 24-year-old Boeing 747-136 registered as N605FF.
-The aircraft had previously been operated by British Airways as G-AWNI and Trans World Airlines as N17125.
-Tower Air took delivery of the aircraft in 1991.
+The aircraft involved was a 24-year-old Boeing 747-136 registered as N605FF.
 The aircraft was powered by four Pratt & Whitney JT9D-7A turbofan engines.

 The 53-year-old captain had been with Tower Air since 1992, having previously served in the U.S. Navy from 1967 through 1986.
 He flew for Trans International Airlines from 1978 through 1984, and for Midway Airlines from 1984 through 1991.
 He had logged a total of 16,455 flight hours, including 2,905 hours on the Boeing 747.
 The 56-year-old first officer was hired by Tower Air less than a year before the accident and had 17,734 flight hours, with 4,804 of them on the Boeing 747.
 The 34-year-old flight engineer was the least experienced flight crew member, having been with Tower Air for less than a year before the accident.
 He had 4,609 hours, including 2,799 hours on the Boeing 747.
 Their names were not made public.